-The submission process for the completion of this form has changed from 1 February 2022.
-Agencies are now required to complete the Revenue Assessment Form within 14 business days after the receipt of any Commonwealth funding via the appropriation process.
-Agencies are required to confirm to Treasury that ALL required revenue Commonwealth Funding - Revenue Assessment Forms have been submitted to the Crown by no later than 20 July 2022.
+State Revenue Agencies (S-Agencies) are required to complete the Revenue Assessment Form within 14 business days after the receipt of any Commonwealth funding via the appropriation process.
+Agencies are required to confirm to Treasury that ALL required revenue Commonwealth Funding - Revenue Assessment Forms have been submitted to the Crown by no later than 24 July 2023.
 Where Agencies have already submitted the revenue assessment forms to Treasury, no resubmissions are required.